HOUSTON MARITIME ATTORNEY

-Basically, it requires goods that are shipped between U.S. ports to be transported on vessels which are built, owned, and operated by U.S. citizens or permanent residents.
-The Jones Act is a small, yet very important section of the 1920 Merchant Marine Act.
-Importantly, the Jones Act not only outlines maritime commerce regulations, but it also provides sailors and maritime workers with certain protections.
+Basically, it requires goods that are shipped between U.S. ports to be transported on vessels that are built, owned, and operated by U.S. citizens or permanent residents.
+The Jones Act is a small yet very important section of the 1920 Merchant Marine Act.
+Importantly, the Jones Act not only outlines maritime commerce regulations but also provides sailors and maritime workers with certain protections.
 These protections include the ability to seek damages for injuries from crews, captains, or ship owners.

 Catastrophic Maritime Injuries in Texas

-Due to the nature of maritime jobs, the possibility for catastrophic injuries is very high.
-In fact, the range and type of possible injuries for seamen is very broad.
+Due to the nature of maritime jobs, the possibility of catastrophic injuries is very high.
+In fact, the range and type of possible injuries for seamen are very broad.
 Below, we list some of the most common maritime injuries we see at Reich & Binstock in Houston:

 - Neck or back strains from lifting heavy objects and equipment